 - Visit the Butterfly Garden (T3, transit area)

 An unexpected airport paradise where you’ll find 1000 butterflies, tropical plants and a 6-metre grotto waterfall.

 Catch free movies around the clock at the 24-hour movie theatres in both T2 and T3.
 Each theatre has a different blockbuster schedule.

-It’s easy to get connected at Singapore Changi.
+It’s easy to get connected to the internet at Singapore Changi.
 Either submit your phone number online to receive a code via text or pick up a password from one of the information desks.

-If you’ve got some time to kill and need a bit of fresh air and exercise, head to the Balinese-themed open air swimming pool at the Transit Hotel in Terminal 1.
+What better way to refresh on a daytime layover then with a refreshing dip at the Balinese-themed open-air swimming pool at the Aerotel Transit Hotel in Terminal 1.
 There is even a poolside bar where you can grab some drinks, and shower facilities you can rinse off in afterwards.